danielrs95/notasEstudio/0_YouDontKnowJavaScript/5_Async_&_Performance.md

 }
 ```

-1. If you try to fulfill a Promise with any object/function value that happens to have a `then(..)` function on it, but you weren't intending it to be trated as a Promise/thenable you're out of luck, it will automatically be recognized as thenable and treated with special rules
+1. If you try to fulfill a Promise with any object/function value that happens to have a `then(..)` function on it, but you weren't intending it to be treated as a Promise/thenable you're out of luck, it will automatically be recognized as thenable and treated with special rules

 ### Promise Trust